-Little Diomede Island, Alaska, USAKnown also by its indigenous name, Ignaluk, Little Diomede Islands is located in the middle of the Bering Strait.
+Little Diomede Island, Alaska, USAKnown also by its indigenous name, Ignaluk, Little Diomede Island is located in the middle of the Bering Strait.
 Situated almost halfway between Siberia and the Alaska mainland, Little Diomede Island is only about a quarter-mile from the International Date Line.
-It's location alone make this a truly unique destination.
+Its location alone makes this a truly unique destination.
 Excursions on this remote locale are being finalized.

 At Sea / Crossing the Date LineSailing southward, you have ample time on your last day to reflect on your adventures at the "top of the world," and to share photos and memories with your fellow travelers.

 Anadyr, RussiaArrive in Anadyr and disembark.
-Transfer to airport to continue your travels.
+Transfer to the airport to continue your travels.